AlvarArias/func-gami-press-api-example/README.md

 # func-gami-press-api-example
-This an example to call Gamipress api in Javascript
+This an example to call GamiPress api in Javascript

+Gamipress is a gamification plugin for Wordpress: https://gamipress.com